dayton-outar/shillings/docs/MARKETING/INDUSTRY/JM.md

 So, what does MyMoneyJA offer to the regular investor that is of unique value?

-I think MyMoneyJA that offer unique value includes information that is sold by the Jamaica Stock Exchange, such as,
+I think MyMoneyJA present opportunities to offer unique value to investors with the following features,
- - Full history of Corporate Actions
+ 1. Full history of Corporate Actions
- - All history of company news
+ 2. All history of company news
- - Views of the current market queue (BUY and SELL orders) and live trading data
+ 3. Views of the current market queue (BUY and SELL orders) and live trading data
+ 4. Sentiment analysis on news and social discourse about companies

+History and live information can be had from the Jamaica Stock Exchange.
+So, their real value-added is in the user experience of the provided information.
+The sentiment analysis is the only stand out that I see from this app as a unique selling proposition.
+All other features are standard for applications that offer stock market analysis, even the dividend calculations.

 #### MoneyMax 101